 The world’s largest flying parrot – and one of the rarest and most beautiful.
 Thanks to measures to save them, the numbers are increasing again.
 Hyacinth macaws have a raucous cry, so you’ll probably hear them before you see them.
 They are monogamous and most often seen in loved-up pairs.
 Like most parrots they are highly intelligent and very mischievous.

-A tapir in Brazil's Pantanal (Dreamstime)
+A tapir and its baby in Brazil's Pantanal (Shutterstock)

 Brazil’s largest native terrestrial mammal looks like the love-child of a hippo and a giant pig.
 Capable swimmers, they are sometimes spotted in the water, and will happily use roads to get around.
 However, they are mostly shy and nocturnal, so a sighting is to be celebrated.